 Purpose of the whistleblowing

-The mechanism set up by Devoteam, through the EthicsPoint platform, for collecting reports, in complete security and confidentiality, relating to breaches of the codes of ethical conduct and compliance of the Group or its subsidiaries with alerts concerning the fields covered by the law no. 2016-1691 of 9 December 2016 on transparency, the fight against corruption and the modernisation of economic activity (known as the “Sapin II” Law) and by Law No. 2017-399 of 27 March 2017 on the duty of vigilance incumbent upon parent companies and ordering companies, which specifies the legal regime applicable to reports and the protection of whistleblowers.
+The Group Ethics Alert System, through the EthicsPoint platform, is intended to collect, process and manage, in complete security and confidentiality, alerts relating to breaches of the code of conduct and ethics charter of the Group or its subsidiaries, as well as alerts concerning the fields covered by the law no. 2016-1691 of 9 December 2016 on transparency, the fight against corruption and the modernisation of economic activity (known as the “Sapin II” Law) and by Law No. 2017-399 of 27 March 2017 on the duty of vigilance incumbent upon parent companies and ordering companies, which specify the legal regime applicable to reports and the protection of whistleblowers.

 Responsibility of the system